Unni Nyhamar Hinkel

-Unni Nyhamar Hinkel is a Norwegian former handball player.
+Unni Nyhamar Hinkel (born 19 January 1979) is a Norwegian former handball player.
 She played fifty matches for the Norway women's national handball team between 2001 and 2003.
 Hinkel was part of the Norwegian team which won a silver medal at the 2001 World Women's Handball Championship in Italy.
 Norway lost the final 25-30 to Russia.
 She retired from the Norwegian national team in 2003.

 She played her entire career at Nordstrand IF.
 She retired in 2007 after multiple years with injuries.

 She missed the 2001 EHF Cup Winners' Cup final, where Nordstrand lost to Ukrainian Motor Zaporizhzhia.